Laravel-Backpack/docs/4.2-dev/crud-columns.md

    'model'     => 'App\Models\User', // foreign key model
 ]);
 ```

+<a name="escape-column-output"></a>
+### Escape column output

+For security purposes, Backpack escapes the output of all column types except for `markdown` and `custom_html` (those columns would be useless escaped).
+That means it uses `{{ }}` to echo the output, not `{!! !!}`.
+If you have any HTML inside a db column, it will be shown as HTML instead of interpreted.
+It does that because, if the value was added by a malicious user (not admin), it could contain malicious JS code.

+However, if you trust that a certain column contains _safe_ HTML, you can disable this behaviour by setting the `escaped` attribute to `false`.

+Our recommendation, in order to trust the output of a column, is to either:
+- (a) only allow the admin to add/edit that column;
+- (b) purify the value in an accessor on the Model, so that every time you get it, it's cleaned; you can use an [HTML Purifier package](https://github.com/mewebstudio/Purifier) for that (do it [manually](https://github.com/Laravel-Backpack/demo/commit/7342cffb418bb568b9e4ee279859685ddc0456c1) or by casting the attribute to `CleanHtmlOutput::class`);

 <a name="define-which-columns-to-hide-in-responsive-table"></a>
 ### Define which columns to show or hide in the responsive table